othermedia/js-handbook/quick-install.md

     sudo gem install jake helium thin

-This is the command we've been building up to--the point of the whole process.
+This is the command we've been building up to---the point of the whole process.
 It installs [Jake][jake], [Helium][helium] and [Thin][thin].

 **Jake** is a JavaScript build tool; it's our equivalent of [Make][make] or